Automattic/electron-windows-store/README.md

 2. Then, run the installation of the Desktop App Converter, passing in the location of the Windows .ase Image (downloaded as `BaseImage-14316.wim`), by calling `.\DesktopAppConverter.ps1 -Setup -BaseImage .\BaseImage-14316.wim`.
 3. If running the above command prompts you for a reboot, please restart your machine and run the above command again after a successful restart.

-Then, run `electron-windows-store` with the `--container-virtualization` flag!
+Then, run `electron2appx` with the `--container-virtualization` flag!

 ### What is the CLI Doing?